-Under the terms of the Asset Purchase Agreement, the Company made payments of approximately \$20.8 million in cash during 2009, and will make one additional contingent payment.
-We anticipate the final payment of approximately \$1.9 million will be paid in the second quarter of 2010.
-The Company expects to fund the final installment of the purchase price from its existing cash balances, its credit facility or both.
+Under the terms of the Asset Purchase Agreement, the Company made payments of approximately \$20.8 million in cash during 2009.
+The final payment of approximately \$1.5 million was paid in the second quarter of 2010.
+The Company funded the final installment of the purchase price from its existing cash balances and its credit facility.

 Denville is a supplier of molecular biology products, with a focus on liquid handling consumables utilized in research laboratories.
-We believe that the acquisition of Denville Scientific will bring to Harvard Bioscience a well-established business with an excellent organic growth history, an extensive field sales organization throughout the United States and a significant consumables business.
+We believe that the acquisition of Denville Scientific has brought to Harvard Bioscience a well-established business with an excellent organic growth history, an extensive field sales organization throughout the United States and a significant consumables business.